TwilioDevEd/chat-quickstart-android/README.md

 Now that the Twilio Function is set up, let's get the starter Android app up and running.

 ## Configure and Run the Mobile App

-At the time of writing, the Twilio Chat library does not run in x86-64 emulators.
-You may need to run the Android app on your own phone or tablet.

 Once the app loads, you should see a UI like this one: